tatomoaki/tatomoaki.github.io/content/post/aws/vpc/index.md

 draft: False
 ---

-Amazon Virtual Private Cloud (VPC) is one of the core foundational services encountered when working with Amazon Web Services (AWS).
+Amazon Virtual Private Cloud (VPC) is one of the core foundational services in Amazon Web Services (AWS).
 It allows you to create a logically isolated virtual network in which AWS resources can be launched.
 A VPC is created within a region and subnets are created within a region's Availability Zones (AZs).

 In this guide, we'll be using Terraform to create a simple nondefault VPC with public and private subnets, configure an Internet Gateway (IGW) to allow public subnets to connect to the internet and a Network Address Translation (NAT) gateway to allow resources that reside in private subnets to connect to the internet.
 The diagram below demonstrates the architecture we shall build.